Analyzing Dominance Move (MIP-DoM) Indicator for Multi- and Many-objective Optimization: The MIP dominance move calculation approach

 The problem can be modeled as a mixed integer programming (MIP) approach and using the DoM definition. \bm{$P$} and \bm{$Q$} are sets of points, with $\bm{p}_i$ points $i \in \{{1,\ldots,|\bm{P}|}\}$ and $\bm{q}_j$ points $j \in \{ {1,\ldots,|\bm{Q}|} \}$, respectively.
 Each $\bm{p}_i$ is composed of $p_{(i,m)}$ components, $1 \leq m \leq M$ in which $M$ is the number of objective functions.
 Analogously, each $\bm{q}_j$ is composed of $q_{(j,m)}$ components, $1 \leq m \leq M$.

-Given $\bm{P}$ and $\bm{Q}$, $\bm{P'}$ is a set of points, in which each $\bm{p'}_i$ is generated from $\bm{p}_i$ after some updates in one or more objectives to weakly dominate a $\Qs_s$.
-It is important to note that if $\bm{P}$ already weakly dominates $\bm{Q}$, then $\bm{p'}_i = \bm{p}_i$.
-Observe that \bm{$P'$} must weakly dominate \bm{$Q$}, resulting in a better distance such as expressed in Equation~\eqref{DPQ}.
+Given $\bm{P}$ and $\bm{Q}$, $\bm{P'}$ is a set of points, in which each $\bm{p'}_i$ is generated from $\bm{p}_i$ after some updates in one or more objectives to dominate a $\Qs_s$.
+It is important to note that if $\bm{P}$ already dominates $\bm{Q}$, then $\bm{p'}_i = \bm{p}_i$.
+Observe that \bm{$P'$} must dominate \bm{$Q$}, resulting in a better distance such as expressed in Equation~\eqref{DPQ}.

 The proposed MIP model calculates the distance $d(\bm{p}_i,\bm{p'}_i)$.
 In order to calculate this distance, a new point, $\bm{\hat{p}}_i$, is obtained and there is strict relation between $\bm{\hat{p}}_i$ and $\bm{p}'_i$.
 At the end, the MIP-DoM model calculates the final $\bm{p'}_i$ using $\bm{\hat{p}}_i$.